Junior RIAM Assessments in 2021

 - Please ensure that all links are active and working before submitting them on the form.

 Young Artists Programme awardees will receive an automatic scholarship.

-For other students marks from RIAM Exam or Internal Assessments will be reviewed and combined with a teacher’s mark.
+Other scholarships will be allocated in the usual way with marks from RIAM Exams or Internal Assessments reviewed and combined with a teacher’s mark.
 The highest qualifying students will be awarded a scholarship and in the case of a tie, the award will be shared.
-Any Junior or Leaving Cert student who chooses be exempt from assessment will not be eligible for a scholarship this year.
-New Students who are exempt from Assessment will not be eligible for a scholarship this year.
+Any student who is exempt from assessment will not be eligible for a scholarship this year.

 Annual assessment curricula for internal assessments for all instruments and voice are available to download below.